sairis-ai/help-center/docs/admin/administration/manage/global-settings/security.md

-# Tenant Security Settings Guide
+# Security Settings Guide

 ## Introduction

-The Tenant Security Settings interface provides administrators with powerful tools for configuring authentication, authorization, and access control for your organization's platform.
+The Security Settings interface provides administrators with powerful tools for configuring authentication, authorization, and access control for your organization's platform.
 This security command center allows you to configure Multi-Factor Authentication (MFA), identity providers, password policies, and other critical security features to protect your organization's data and users.

-## Accessing Tenant Security Settings
+## Accessing Security Settings

 ![homepage](/images/settings-security.png)

-The Tenant Security Settings interface is accessible to users with the following roles:
+The Security Settings interface is accessible to users with the following roles:
 - Admin
 - Content
 - Manager

-To access these settings, navigate to the Administration section from the main menu and select "Tenant Settings," then choose the "Security" tab.
+To access these settings, navigate to the Administration section from the main menu and select "Settings," then choose the "Security" tab.

 ## Security Settings Overview